 More Than Just a Pretty Face in the Hamptons

-Gardens are a valuable way to add beauty and charm to your landscaping and serenity and joy to your life.
+Gardens are a valuable way to add beauty and charm to your landscaping, and serenity and joy to your life.
 At Dragonfly Landscape Design, we combine the art and science of plants with sustainable practices and collaborative design to create garden designs that will enhance your personal style, complement your home’s exterior, and blend elements of your landscaping and hardscaping into a unified whole.
 Whether you are looking for front yard landscaping, backyard landscaping, or garden design for an entire property, we’re here to help!

-The recipe for an amazing garden is simple enough: plants, soil, water, sunshine.
+The recipe for an amazing garden is simple enough: plants, soil, water, and sunshine.
 With these ingredients (PLUS good garden design and local horticultural knowledge), gardens can be more than the sum of their parts - they can be spectacular!

-We’ve created all sorts of gardens across the greater Westhampton area (Remsenburg, Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Quogue, East Quogue, Hampton Bays).
+We’ve created all sorts of gardens across the greater Westhampton area (Eastport, Remsenburg, Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Quogue, East Quogue, Hampton Bays).
 As long as conditions at your property allow, we are confident that we can help you with virtually any type of formal or informal garden you may desire, including (but certainly not limited to) the following:

 - Annual & Perennial Gardens